jupyter-widgets/ipywidgets/docs/source/dev_testing.md

     nosetests --with-coverage --cover-package=ipywidgets ipywidgets

-To run the Javascript tests:
+To run the Javascript tests in each package directory:

     yarn test